Scalp Hair Loss :-( Back Hair Gain :-(

-Besides at the gym and in the pool, I also noticed this trend among my own immediate family members and in-laws.
+Besides at the gym and in the pool, I have also noticed this trend among my own immediate family members and in-laws.
 My father has zero back hair and very little chest hair, but he had an absolutely stellar head of hair into his 60s.
-Even in his early 70s, he still has better hair than I have in my 30s and of course I have a lot more body hair then him.
-My brother-in-law is bald and has a hairy back.
-Same case with several of my current best friends.
+Even in his early 70s, he still has better hair than I have in my 30s.
+And of course I have a lot more body hair then him.
+My brother-in-law went bald in his 20s, and has an extremely hairy back.
+Same correlation with several of my unlucky friends.

-East Asian People — Lucky on the Scalp, Unlucky (?) on the Back (and Chest)
+Lucky on the Scalp, Lucky on the Back

-Native Americans/American Indians (related to East Asians) have almost zero body hair, and not surprisingly, I have rarely seen balding native Americans.
-The one native American that I did see with major hair loss turned out to be half caucasian.
 Chinese, Japanese and Korean people (all part of the East Asian family) rarely have chest or back hair, and tend to have much less balding in comparison to other races.
+Especially at younger ages.

-It should be noted that even among Asians, there are some exceptions to the stereotype:
+It should be noted that even among Asians, there are some hirsute exceptions to this stereotype:

 Finasteride Works Better for People with Excessive Body Hair

-Countless People on Finasteride or Dutasteride Have Seen a Subsequent Reduction in Body Hair
+Many Finasteride and Dutasteride Users Have Seen a Reduction in Body Hair

-Over the years, I have read countless testimonials on various hair loss forums of people who were taking 5α-reductase inhibitors finasteride or dutasteride (to treat their scalp hair loss) seeing a significant reduction in body hair.
+Over the years, I have read countless testimonials on various hair loss forums of people who were taking 5α-reductase inhibitors finasteride or dutasteride seeing a significant reduction in body hair.
 People taking anti-androgens such as spironolactone and cyproterone acetate also report similar side effects.

-However, to me, the surprising thing is that there are probably far more people who see no or negligible reduction in body hair than are those who see a reduction in body hair while on finasteride or dutasteride.
-I would have guessed that drastically reducing DHT levels is bound to reduce body hair in most people, especially in those who have a ton of it to start off?
-Yet, less than half of those hirsute people seem to be see a reduction in body hair when on those drugs.
+However, to me, the surprising thing is that there are probably far more people who see no obvious reduction in body hair while on finasteride or dutasteride.
+I would have guessed that drastically reducing DHT levels is bound to reduce body hair in most people.
+Especially in those who have a ton of it to start off with?
+Yet, less than one-third of such hirsute people seem to see a reduction in body hair when on those drugs.

 In any case, below are a few recent examples of people who noticed a reduction in body hair while on finasteride or dutasteride: